AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 OpenAI’s **Prompt Caching** is the primary systems mechanism that amortizes this cost.
 When requests share an **exact prompt prefix**, OpenAI can reuse previously computed attention key/value tensors for that prefix, reducing both latency (time-to-first-token) and input cost on subsequent calls.
 Prompt caching begins once the prompt reaches **1,024 tokens**, and the cached prefix extends in **128-token increments** as longer prefixes are reused.

-This document is written as an engineering chapter: a mental model first, then implementation constraints, then operational patterns.
-We will keep one concrete running example—AcmeSupport, a tool-using customer support agent—so the ideas remain grounded and testable.

 ## Table of Contents

 1. Executive Summary